home gym leg workout

 Skill Level and Learning Curve

-The leg press is usually easier for beginners because the setup is simple and the movement is easy to understand.
-The Smith machine has a steeper learning curve because stance, bracing, bar position, and range of motion all matter more.
+The leg press is usually easier for beginners because the setup is simpler and the movement is easier to standardize.
+The Smith machine has a steeper learning curve because stance, bracing, depth, and bar placement all matter more.

 Convenience and Accessibility